mayel/docs.coopcloud.tech/docs/faq.md

 Co-op cloud proposes the idea of more direct coordination between distribution methods (app packagers) and production methods (developers).

+## Aren't containers horrible from a security perpective?

+It depends, just like any other technology and understanding of security.
+Yes, we've watched [that CCC talk](https://media.ccc.de/v/rc3-49321-devops_disasters_3_1).

+It's on us all as the libre software community to deliver secure software and we think one of the promises of Co-op Cloud is more cooperation with developers of the software (who favour containers as a publishing format) and packagers and hosters (who deliver the software to the end-user).

+This means that we can patch our app containers directly in conversation with upstream app developers and work towards a culture of security around containers.

+We definitely recommend using best-in-class security auditing tools like [docker-bench-security](https://github.com/docker/docker-bench-security), IDS systems like [OSSEC](https://www.ossec.net/), security profiles like [Apparmor](https://docs.docker.com/engine/security/apparmor/) and hooking these into your existing monitoring, alert and update maintenance flows.
+These are organisational concerns that Co-op Cloud can't solve for you which any software system will require.
+See this [additional question](/faq/#what-is-important-to-consider-when-running-containers-in-production) for further information.

+## What is important to consider when running containers in production?

+The Co-op Cloud uses [containers](/faq/#why-containers) as a fundamental building block.
+Therefore it is important to be aware of some general principles for container management in production environments.
+These are typically things that you will want to discuss within your co-op or democratic collective about how to prioritise and build up process for.
+However, as the Co-op Cloud project is still very young, we're also still thinking about how we can make the platform itself mitigate problematic issues and make the maintenance of containers a more stable experience.

+With that all in mind, here are some leading thoughts.

+- How do you install the Docker daemon itself on your systems and how do you manage upgrades? (system package, upstream Docker Inc. repository?)
+- How do you secure the Docker daemon from remote access (firewalls and system access controls).
+- How do you secure the Docker daemon socket within the swarm (locking the socket down, using things like a [socket proxy](https://github.com/Tecnativa/docker-socket-proxy))
+- How do you trust the upstream container registry (there are [content trust mechanisms](https://docs.docker.com/engine/security/trust/) but it seems also useful to think about whether we need community registry infrastructure using tools like [harbor](https://goharbor.io/) or [distribution](https://github.com/distribution/distribution).
+This involves a broader discussion with upstream communities.)
+- How do I audit my container security in an on-going process (IDS, OSSEC, Apparmor, etc.)
+- Can I run my containers with a [non-root user setup](https://docs.docker.com/engine/security/rootless/)?

 ## Why use the Compose specification?

 Every application packaged for the Co-op Cloud is described using a file format which uses the [compose specification](https://compose-spec.io/).
 It is important to note that we do not use the [Docker compose](https://docs.docker.com/compose/) tool itself to deploy apps using this format, instead we rely on [Docker swarm](https://docs.docker.com/engine/swarm/stack-deploy/).